WRITING STYLE: 2.5/5

 Have you ever given a bribe, no matter however small?
 I have; to cops, to municipal clerks, to revenue officials, and many more.
-I know it is wrong, in fact a sin, but I have committed it.
+I know it is wrong, in fact, a sin, but I have committed it.

 “Jitesh held Maya’s hand and embraced his children.
 He raised his head up, looking at the open and wide sky.
 “I refuse to bribe!” he said emphatically as his face glowed with an air of conviction.”

-The language and the writing style are not flawless and smooth, and coupled with the many editing mistakes, makes the reading a bit tough.
+The language and the writing style are not flawless and smooth and coupled with the many editing mistakes, makes the reading a bit tough.
 Certain narrations have unnecessarily crept up in many places which disrupt the pace and structure of the plot.

-Other than these minor negatives, the book is a surprise package of an amazing subject, a well thought of plot and nicely built characters.
+Other than these minor negatives, I Refused to Bribe is a surprise package of an amazing subject, a well thought of plot and nicely built characters.
 A must-have in your bookshelf.